pykao/QuantumGAN-PyTorch/README.md

 This is the PyTorch reimplementation of [Quantum Generative Models for Small Molecule Drug Discovery](https://arxiv.org/abs/2101.03438)

-The trained quantum-GAN from [the original repository](https://github.com/jundeli/quantum-gan) cannot generate reasonalbe molecules.
+The trained quantum-GAN from [the original repository](https://github.com/jundeli/quantum-gan) cannot generate reasonable molecules.

 ## Environment